Repression

 Dig deeper with Sebastian →

-By seeking out the repression in this way, discovering the resistances, indicating the repressed, it is actually possible to accomplish the task, to overcome the resistances, to break down the repression
+By seeking out the repression in this way, discovering the resistances, indicating the repressed, it is actually possible to accomplish the task, to overcome the resistances, to break down the repression, and to change something unconscious into something conscious.

 Freud, Sigmund, Introductory Lectures on Psycho-Analysis, 1917supporting